me-foundation/magicdrop/README.md

 ## Security
 - [ERC721M Kudelski Security Audit](./docs/AUDIT-PUBLIC-RELEASE-MagicEden-ERC721M1.pdf)
+### Bounty Program
-- Hacker One Bounty Program, please contact https://magiceden.io/.well-known/security.txt
+ - HackerOne program: please contact https://magiceden.io/.well-known/security.txt
+ - Please be noted that there are some prerequites need to be met and certain assumptions are made when using the contracts.
+Please check the [Contract Usage Guide](./docs/ContractUsageGuide.md) for more details.

 ## Used By